 Although it was discovered that a positive correlation exists between moral character index scores and social character index scores, in actuality there is a negative relationship between the two.
 This study revealed that as scores on the social character index increased, the scores on the moral character index also increased.
 A review of the inventory, however, will explain why this is actually a negative correlation.
 The higher one scores on the social character index of the RSBH Value Judgment Inventory, the more one supports the ideas of teamwork, dedication and sacrifice.
-Conversely, the higher one scores on the moral character index of the Inventory, the less one supports the ideas of honesty, responsibility and justice.
-Therefore, even though there is a positive correlation between social and moral character index scores, there is actually a negative correlation between social and moral character.
+Conversely, the higher one scores on the moral character index of the Inventory, the less one supports the ideas of teamwork, dedication and sacrifice scores supports the ideas of honesty, responsibility and justice.
+Therefore, even though there is a positive correlation between social and moral character.